jbfavre/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

 *  **plugin.cache_promote.${remap-identifier}.promoted** - count requests promoted, available in all policies.
 *  **plugin.cache_promote.${remap-identifier}.total_requests** - count of all requests.

-.. option:: --internal-enabled

-   Allow cache promote to operate on internal (plugin-initiated) requests.

-These options combined with your usage patterns will control how likely a URL is to become promoted to enter the cache.
+These two options combined with your usage patterns will control how likely a URL is to become promoted to enter the cache.

 Examples